MdoubleDash/SOS_Userscripts/README.md

-# Stack Overflow - Simple Userscripts
+## Stack Overflow - Simple Userscripts

-1. Hide RM flair
-This userscript removes the recognized member text from the flairs
+* Hide RM flair: This userscript removes the recognized member text from the flairs

-2. Hide related links
-This hides the related links to bump up the Hot Network questions.
+* Hide related links: This hides the related links to bump up the Hot Network questions.